 Helping Abstract Randoms Achieve a Good Balance

-One of the dangers of being an AR, as you might imagine, is that they can be susceptible to those who would take advantage of their good nature and desire to help.
-When leading AR children, while it is very important to affirm their desire to care for others, we need to also teach them that it is wise to also draw lines in the sand over which another person should not cross.
+One of the dangers of being an Abstract Random, as you might imagine, is that they can be susceptible to those who would take advantage of their good nature and desire to help.
+When leading AR children, while it is very important to affirm their desire to care for others, we need to teach them that it is also wise to draw lines in the sand over which another person should not cross.

 Sometimes the only way to get this point across to the child is to not only show how this action will hurt them but to also show how it will not really help the other person either.
 For instance, the AR child will be alert to other students who ask for help with their work.
 It would be easy for the AR to become so involved in helping their classmate that they neglect to do their own work.

 You can say, “It would be best for Jane to do her own work because if she doesn’t, she won’t learn the material and might fail the class."
 Care for Jane’s welfare might prove to be the tipping point that will teach them to guard against unnecessary “helping.”

 When we understand our own learning styles and the learning styles of those we interact with, it has a profound effect on our interactions and relationships.
 If you would like to learn more about identifying learning styles, check out our blog, The Importance of Finding Your Child's Learning Style.

 Need help finding your learning style, or those of a child or student?
 Check out these helpful resources: